farrokhi/pyprotosim/doc/readme.txt

 to suit his needs, so no fancy coding or too language-specific features were used.
 Mostly :-)
 So - if you like OOP or want to have more consistent feel - rewrite it to suit your needs.
 I definitely don't plan to.
-Adding a feature I need heavily (or a bug fix) is a highly possible.
+Adding a feature I need (or a bug fix) is a highly possible.
 But no other plans.
 Yet :-) This was never intended to be "heavy traffic" tool, but simple (and versatile) testing tool.
 I know that for DHCP you have Options, not AVPs, but... to stick with similar naming/code, I just renamed them.
-So now you do have DHCP dictionary (with necessary modifications) :-)
-In LDAP I tried not to use dictionary, but I don't like how the code looks like.
+And you also have DHCP dictionary :-) In LDAP I tried not to use dictionary, but I don't like how the code looks like.
 So it is possible I'll switch to "dictionary approach".
 And I do not like how code decodes LDAP packet (not decoding itself, but determining